google/shenzhen-go/ROADMAP.md

 Here's a bunch of TODOs in no particular order.

-* Be smarter about identifiers and types (i.e. start playing with go/types).
-    * Channel extractor should do identifier resolution to remove false positives
-    * Renamer should probably also do identifier resolution
 * Type-checking channel writes & reads
+* Checking for channel usage where channels are passed as arguments to functions
 * Report errors to the user better (for instance, highlighting nodes with broken syntax in them)
 * Actually really really **for reals** write some documentation, Josh.
-    * Help text in part editor, title text on part menu
+    * Title text on part menu
 * Write an installer?
 (Obtains necessary components on demand?
 Or bundles them?
 Or one of each?)
 * Quick channel creator (embed channel UI into a dropdown, default name, interface{}, cap 0)
 * Other "kinds" of channel (e.g. io.Pipe)